cssnano/cssnano/site/src/docs/config-file.md

 You can configure cssnano with a dedicated configuration, for example if you cannot access the PostCSS configuration file.
 The cssnano configuration can be in different formats:

 * a `cssnano` option in `package.json`
-* a JSON file named `.cssnanorc.config.json` or `.cssnanorc`
+* a JSON file named `.cssnanorc.json`
-* a file named `cssnano.config.js` that exports the configuration as a JavaScript object
+* a JavaScript file named `.cssnanorc.js` or `cssnano.config.js`

+cssnano checks these files in the order listed, in the current working directory only.
+It does not search parent directories, and `.cssnanorc` is not supported.
+Use the `configFile` option to select one of the supported filenames in another directory.
+The path may be relative to the current working directory or absolute.

 ## Configuration options